boyuanjia1126/boyuanjia.github.io/boyuanjia_github_io/index.md

 ## Boyuan Jia

-PhD student in Information Science at UCLA, working on human-AI interaction and digital futures.
+I'm currently a master student right now in Peking University, supervised by Pro.
+Pu Yan.
+Now I' honorly directed by Xiang ‘PhD student in Information Science at UCLA, working on human-AI interaction and digital futures.

 ---

 ### 🎓 Education

 - **Ph.D. in Information Science**, UCLA, 2024–
-- **M.Sc. in Information Science**, Peking University, 2022–2024
+- **M.Sc. in Information Science**, Peking University, 2022–2025
 - **B.A. in Information Management**, Wuhan University, 2018–2022

 ---